 - The Service Statement situates your service interests and accomplishments in relation to students, your department/program, the college, and/or the profession.
-The statement should explain what is next for you as you think to future service work.
-The readers of your file appreciate clarity and brevity in the presentation of your materials. - Provide an organized list of service activities to clarify the nature of your role and your contributions to them if such information is not already included in your CV and/or Annual Reports. - If your file includes service credentials from another institution, the statement may address whether/how the service expectations and circumstances of your prior position differed from those at Skidmore.
+Be sure to read the Faculty Handbook criteria for promotion to full professor, and the preamble to that section, when drafting this statement to ensure that you address evaluative criteria appropriately.
+The statement may also explain what is next for you as you think to future service work.
+Clarity and brevity are appreciated by those who read your materials. - It is helpful to provide an organized list of service activities and to clarify the nature of your role and your contributions to them if such information is not already included in your CV and/or Annual Reports. - If your file includes service credentials from another institution, the statement may address whether/how the service expectations and circumstances of your prior position differed from those at Skidmore.